cj-mills/christianjmills/_posts/2021-3-20-Crop-Images-on-the-GPU-In-Unity.md

 Next, we need to set our Screen to use an `Unlit` shader.
 Otherwise it will be a bit dim.
-With the Screen object selected, open the `Shader` drop-down in the `Inspector` tab and select `Unlit`.
+With the Screen object selected, open the `Shader` drop-down menu in the `Inspector` tab and select `Unlit`.